Comparing Cash Back Credit Card Offers

 After analyzing 600+ card offers, we've hand-selected the 10 best cash back credit cards.
-The Capital One Savor Cash Rewards and Discover it Cash Back cards offer tiered cash back rewards across several categories and are our top picks due to their high rewards value and flexibility in redeeming cash back.
+The Discover it Cash Back card offers generous cash back and is our top picks due to its high rewards value and flexibility in redeeming cash back.

 The best credit card for you will depend on your personal needs and preferences.
 Here's our take on 2019's best cash back cards with pros and cons to consider for each offer.
 Feel free to email us at email@example.com if you have any questions!